 In case of soil contamination, remove contaminated soil and treat in accordance with local regulations.
 Adsorb spillages onto sand, earth or any suitable adsorbent material.
 Transfer to a lidded container for disposal or recovery.
-Dispose of this material and its container as hazardous waste.
+Dispose of this

 Small spillages: Allow small spillages to evaporate provided there is adequate ventilation.
 Wear flame-resistant antistatic protective clothing.